God, Sex and Truth

-God, Sex and Truth is a 2018 Indian pornographic short monologue documentary directed by Ram Gopal Varma. starring American pornographic actress Mia Malkova.
-The film is a short documentary about strength of female sexuality and beauty.
-The film music is scored by M. M. Keeravani.
-The film is produced by Strike Force LLC, USA.
-It was released on January 27, 2018, on Vimeo OnDemand.
+God, Sex and Truth is a 2018 Indian short monologue documentary directed by Ram Gopal Varma and starring American pornographic actress Mia Malkova.
+The film is a short documentary about the strength of female sexuality and beauty.
+It is scored by M. M. Keeravani and produced by Strike Force LLC, USA.
+It was released on 27 January 2018 on Vimeo OnDemand.

 Plot

 In the film, Mia Malkova delivers a monologue about her sexuality, the role of women in society and the matriarchal and ultrafeminist bonds that attempt to tie them.